smd-linux/smd-arch-wallpapers/README.md

-# Wallpapers Used in SMD-Linux
+# Wallpapers Used in smd-arch-linux